-TORONTO (Reuters) - Maple Group's plan to acquire TMX Group
+TORONTO (Reuters) - Maple Group's plan to acquire TMX Group <X.TO> is on track, despite a retreating share price for the Toronto Stock Exchange operator.

 The group of Canadian financial institutions said on Monday it is working with regulators, management and stake holders on issues surrounding the C$3.8 billion ($3.9 billion) takeover bid for TMX.